 What are some examples of knowledge management systems?

-Search engines, community forums, how-to guides, video tutorials, online training and education courses, webinars.
+Search engines, community forums, how-to guides, video tutorials, online training and education courses, and webinars.

 Who does a knowledge management system benefit?